HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

 * Boss: A subclass which is able to use all of the abilities
 * Projectile: Projectiles which players and enemies can use to damage other
 * Fireball: A subclass of the Ability class which shoots a fireball
-* Waterfall: A subclass of the Ability class that shoots a waterfall up or down
+* Waterfall: A subclass of the Ability class that shoots a waterfall down if the Hero is in the air
 * DrawingSurface: The surface which draws all of the different Objects
 * Main: The class which has the DrawingSurface and Window
 * Platform: Class representing the moving platforms player and hero can walk on with potential spikes